GuillaumeFalourd/maven-cli-jdks-action/README.md

 # Maven CLI JDKs Action

-A Github Action to execute Maven CLI commands using JDK 8, 11, 12, 13, 14, 15 or 16.
+Github Action wrapping Maven CLI to run any Maven commands using JDK 8, 11, 12, 13, 14, 15 or 16.
 On the current repository directory, or in a specific one.

 ## Workflow Demo